-In the past decades, structural and functional neuroimaging studies have provided a lot of knowledge about primate and human brain~\cite{rest2,neuim1,neuim2,neuim3,neuim4,neuim5,neuim6}.
-In the meanwhile, computational network analysis has provided insight into the organization of large-scale cortical connectivity in several species, including rat, cat and macaque monkey~\cite{cnet1,cnet2,cnet3,cnet4}.
-In human brain, the topology of FC patterns has been widely investigated~\cite{FC1,FC2,FC3,FC4}, and key attributes of these patterns have been characterized across different conditions of rest or cognitive load.
-FC~\cite{FCdef1,FCdef2} is defined as the temporal dependence of neuronal activity patterns of anatomically sperated brains.
-Many studies have shown the feasibility of examining FC between brain regions as the level of coactivation of functional MRI time series measured during rest~\cite{FCdef3}.
-The resting-state activity has been proposed reflecting the spontaneous activation and deactivation of different network configurations supported~\cite{rest4,rest5,rest6,rest7}, resulting in a constant reconfiguration of FC patterns over time.
-However, this pattern can't be captured by the traditionaly static functional connectivity SFC analysis for which BOLD signal correlation is computed over the entire recording session~\cite{asfc1,asfc2}.
-New methods have been proposed to calculate the FC patterns namely phase coherence connectivity or multiplication of temporal derivatives which allows for a higher temporal resolution, but is more susceptible to high-frequency noise fluctuations~\cite{newm1,newm2,newm3,newm4,newm5}.
-To overcome this difficulty, J. Cabral $et$ $al$~\cite{cabral} focused on the dominant FC patterns captured by the leading eigenvector of BOLD phase coherence matrices, investigating how the switching behavior of resting-state FC patterns related with the cognitive performance.
-Recently, Deco $et$ $al$ \cite{neuim6} proposed a possible definition of brain state defined as an ensemble of 'Metastable substates' which are actually originated from the FC patterns.
+In recent decades, structural and functional neuroimaging studies have provided much knowledge about primate and human brains~\cite{rest2,neuim1,neuim2,neuim3,neuim4,neuim5,neuim6}.
+In addition, computational network analysis has provided insight into the organization of large-scale cortical connectivity in several species, including rats, cats and macaque monkeys~\cite{cnet1,cnet2,cnet3,cnet4}.
+In the human brain, the topology of functional connectivity (FC) patterns has been widely investigated~\cite{FC1,FC2,FC3,FC4}, and key attributes of these patterns have been characterized across different conditions of rest or cognitive load.
+FC~\cite{FCdef1,FCdef2} is defined as the temporal dependence of neuronal activity patterns of anatomically separated brains.
+Many studies have shown the feasibility of examining FC between brain regions as the level of coactivation of functional MRI time series measured during rest~\cite{FCdef3,FCdef4}.
+Resting-state activity has been proposed to reflect the spontaneous activation and deactivation of different network configurations~\cite{rest4,rest5,rest6,rest7}, resulting in a constant reconfiguration of FC patterns over time.
+However, this pattern cannot be captured by traditional static functional connectivity SFC analysis, for which BOLD signal correlation is computed over the entire recording session~\cite{asfc1,asfc2}.
+New methods have been proposed to define FC patterns \cite{FCdef4,newm1,newm2,newm3,newm4,newm5}, and among them phase coherence connectivity enables a higher temporal resolution, but is more susceptible to high-frequency noise fluctuations.
+To overcome this shortcoming of phase coherence connectivity, J. Cabral $et$ $al$~\cite{cabral} focused on the dominant FC patterns captured by the leading eigenvector of BOLD phase coherence matrices, investigating how the switching behavior of resting-state FC patterns is related to cognitive performance.
+By adopting the same approach LEiDA to define FC, Deco $et$ $al$ \cite{neuim6} proposed a possible definition of brain state, i.e., an ensemble of 'metastable substates', to study the transition of brain states.